vshn/puppet-in-docker/puppetserver/README.md

 Other scripts, f.e. a custom ENC provider should also be copied into the image using this way.

+### Support for PuppetDB 2.3.x

+To support migration scenarios there is a special Dockerfile available, suitably called `Dockerfile.legacy`.
+It installs `puppetdb-terminus` from the old Puppetlabs Apt repository (instead of `puppetdb-termini`).

 ## Details

 * Ports exposed: 8140